catjobe/BIS15W2024_cberevoescu/all_labs_hw/hw8_tidy_data/hw8.md

 ## 10 South Maroubra Rockpool  96.4   40.6   47.3    59.3  46.9  112.
 ## 11 Tamarama Beach           29.7   39.6   57.0    50.3  20.4   15.5
 ```

+Combining the code from question 7 and 8 into one larger code chunk (going from long -> wide format without the creation of an intermediate object, `average_enterococci_cfu_100ml`):

 ```r